ansible/workshops/exercises/ansible_ripu/2.2-snapshots/README.md

 The Logical Volume Manager (LVM) is a set of tools included in RHEL that provide a way to create and manage virtual block devices known as logical volumes.
 LVM logical volumes are typically used as the block devices from which RHEL OS filesystems are mounted.
 The LVM tools support creating and rolling back logical volume snapshots.
 Automating these actions from an Ansible playbook is relatively simple.

+> **Note**
+>
+> The snapshot and rollback automation capability implemented for our workshop lab environment creates LVM snapshots managed using Ansible roles from the [`infra.lvm_snapshots`](https://github.com/swapdisk/infra.lvm_snapshots#readme) collection.

 Logical volumes are contained in a storage pool known as a volume group.
 The storage available in a volume group comes from one or more physical volumes, that is, block devices underlying actual disks or disk partitions.
 Typically, the logical volumes where the RHEL OS is installed will be in a "rootvg" volume group.
-If best practices are followed, logical volumes for applications and app data will be isolated in a separate volume group, "appvg" for example.
+If best practices are followed, applications and app data will be isolated in their own logicial volumes either in the same volume group or a separate volume group, "appvg" for example.

 To create logical volume snapshots, there must be free space in the volume group.
 That is, the total size of the logical volumes in the volume group must be less than the total size of the volume group.
 The `vgs` command can be used query volume group free space.
 For example:

 ```
 # vgs
   VG         #PV #LV #SN Attr   VSize  VFree
-  rootvg   1   3   0 wz--n- 950.06g 422.06g
+  VolGroup00   1   7   0 wz--n- 29.53g 9.53g
 ```

-In the example above, the rootvg volume group total size is about 950 Gb and there is about 422 Gb of free space in the volume group.
-There is plenty of free space to allow for creating snapshot volumes in this volume group.
+In the example above, the `VolGroup00` volume group total size is 29.53 GiB and there is 9.53 GiB of free space in the volume group.
+This should be enough free space to support rolling back a RHEL upgrade.

 If there is not enough free space in the volume group, there are a few ways we can make space available:

 - Adding another physical volume to the volume group (i.e., `pvcreate` and `vgextend`).
 For a VM, you would first configure an additional virtual disk.
 - Temporarily remove a logical volume you don't need.
 For example, on bare metal servers, there is often a large /var/crash empty filesystem.
 Removing this filesystem from `/etc/fstab` and then using `lvremove` to remove the logical volume from which it was mounted will free up space in the volume group.
 - Reducing the size of one or more logical volumes.
 This is tricky because first the filesystem in the logical volume needs to be shrunk.
 XFS filesystems do not support shrinking.
 EXT filesystems do support shrinking, but not while the filesystem is mounted.
-This option can be difficult and should only be considered as a last resort and trusted to a very experienced Linux admin.
+Until recently, this way of freeing up volume group space was considered a last resort to be attempted by only the most skilled Linux admin, but it now possible to safely automate shrinking logical volumes using the [`shrink_lv`](https://github.com/swapdisk/infra.lvm_snapshots/tree/main/roles/shrink_lv#readme) role of the aforementioned `infra.lvm_snapshots` collection.

 After a snapshot is created, COW data will start to utilize the free space of the snapshot logical volume as blocks are written to the origin logical volume.
 Unless the snapshot is create with the same size as the origin, there is a chance that the snapshot could fill up and become invalid.
 Testing should be performed during the development of the LVM snapshot automation to determine snapshot sizings with enough cushion to prevent this.
 The `snapshot_autoextend_percent` and `snapshot_autoextend_threshold` settings in lvm.conf can also be used to reduce the risk of snapshots running out of space.
+The [`lvm_snapshots`](https://github.com/swapdisk/infra.lvm_snapshots/tree/main/roles/lvm_snapshots#readme) role of the `infra.lvm_snapshots` collection supports variables that may be used to automatically configure the autoextend settings.

 Unless you have the luxury of creating snapshots with the same size as their origin volumes, LVM snapshot sizing needs to be thoroughly tested and free space usage carefully monitored.
 However, if that challenge can be met, LVM snapshots offer a reliable snapshot solution without the headache of depending on external infrastructure such as VMware.